Today we tackle the nuances and what you need to know about getting your 2nd home insurance.

 Loss of Use

-If your home is damaged making it uninhabitable while being repaired or rebuilt, loss of use will pay for additional living expenses.
+If your home is damaged and uninhabitable while being repaired or rebuilt, loss of use will pay for additional living expenses.
 You can reimburse for:

 - Place Rental